invkrh/personal-blog/content/post/hash-function.md

 Hence, $f(1) \neq 2$.

-The lack of diversity is obvious when $n$ is a even number.
+The lack of diversity is obvious when $n$ is an even number.

-Even when $n$ is a odd number, the incompleteness still exists.
+Even when $n$ is an odd number, the incompleteness still exists.

 If we take a close at **case 2**, we find that